Azure/CanadaPubSecALZ/docs/onboarding/ado.md

     * When using Hub Networking with Azure Firewall, run `platform-connectivity-hub-azfw-policy-ci` pipeline first.
 This ensures that the Azure Firewall Policy is deployed and can be used as a reference for Azure Firewall.
 This approach allows for Azure Firewall Policies (such as allow/deny rules) to be managed independently from the Hub Networking components.

+---

-## Step 8:  Configure Subscription Archetype
+## Step 8:  Configure Subscription Archetypes

 1. Configure Pipeline definition for subscription archetypes